 The rules relating to when you can access your super benefits are fairly strict.
 You must satisfy a condition of release, and the most popular conditions of release are:

-- Retirement after reaching preservation age (age 55 years for those born before July 1960, and at least 56 years for those born after June 1960, and at least 57 years for those born after June 1961) (see text below and SuperGuide article Accessing super: What is my preservation age?), OR
+- Retirement after reaching preservation age (age 55 years for those born before July 1960, and at least 56 years for those born after June 1960, and at least 57 years for those born after June 1961, and at least 58 years for those born after June 1962, and at least 59 years for those born after June 1963 (see text below and SuperGuide articles Accessing super: What is my preservation age? and Accessing super: Preservation age moves to 59 years and Retirement Age Reckoner: Discover your preservation age and Age Pension age), OR

 - Turning 65, which is considered a condition of release, and you don’t have to retire from the workforce (see SuperGuide article Super for beginners, part 24: Do I have to withdraw my super when I turn 65?), OR